 During the 35th anniversary season, a new logo and branding was unveiled and was paired with exciting special events and concert experiences to attract and inspire the next generation of concertgoer.
 In September 2018, the orchestra made its recording debut, working alongside a Grammy-nominated team of production engineers and Grammy Award-winning guitarist Sharon Isbin to record Chris Brubeck’s “Affinity: Concerto for Guitar & Orchestra” at the Strathmore Music Center in Bethesda, Maryland.
 The MSO and Ms. Isbin gave the world premiere of “Affinity” in April of 2015, and the MSO’s premiere performance of this work has since been played multiple times on the American Public Media show “Performance Today,” which reaches 300 NPR stations for 1.2 million listeners.

 Change is inevitable in the lifecycle of any organization; however, the COVID-19 pandemic had a profound impact on arts organizations close to home and around the world.
 Despite the inability to perform for live audiences, the orchestra remained committed to its core values and was determined to provide a level of quality that would continue to exceed concertgoers expectations.
-During the COVID shutdown, the orchestra quickly pivoted to deliver many concert performances live from the Maryland Theatre on "MSO Live!," a digital streaming platform that is available on over 1,000 devices.
+During the COVID shutdown, the orchestra quickly pivoted to deliver many concert performances live from the Maryland Theatre on "MSO Live!," a digital streaming platform that was available on over 1,000 devices.

 It’s hard to believe that in its inaugural season the orchestra performed just four concerts, served 5,600 patrons, and operated on an unfathomable $100,000 budget.
 Four decades later, the MSO now offers dozens of performances to an audience of more than 60,000 patrons with an operating budget that has grown to approximately $1.6 million annually.